 The history of Michigan’s wine and grape industry – Part 2

-In “The history of Michigan’s wine and grape industry – Part 1,” I explored the very early history, including the establishment of vineyards and birth of wineries in southeast Michigan, introducing the Fruit Belt.
-In Part 2, I’ll focus on the vineyards of the Fruit Belt along the western side of the state.
+In my first Michigan State University Extension article, “The history of Michigan’s wine and grape industry – Part 1,” I explored the very early history, including the establishment of vineyards and birth of wineries in southeast Michigan, and introduced the Fruit Belt.
+In Part 2, I’ll focus on the vineyards of the Fruit Belt, along the western side of the state.

 For a more detailed look at the fascinating history of vineyards and winemaking, I suggest checking out the book “The History of Michigan Wines – 150 Years of Winemaking along the Great Lakes” by Lorri Hathaway and Sharon Kegerreis.
-This book details Michigan’s wine industry’s triumphs and tribulations.
+This book details Michigan wine industry’s triumphs and tribulations.
 It gives a glimpse into one of Michigan’s important agricultural commodities.
 Grapes add millions of dollars to Michigan’s economy.
-Juice, jelly and wine as well as agritourism and related industries that benefit from grapes can all be attributed to the early pioneers, farmers and entrepreneurs who planted vineyards throughout Michigan.
+Juice, jelly and wine, as well as agritourism and related industries, benefit from grapes, thanks to those early pioneers, farmers and entrepreneurs who planted vineyards throughout Michigan.

 For more information: